Free Trial

 What is Simplify Multi-QIS Alternative ETF's current short interest?

-Short interest is the volume of Simplify Multi-QIS Alternative ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 25,700 shares of QIS short.
+Short interest is the volume of Simplify Multi-QIS Alternative ETF shares that have been sold short but have not yet been closed out or covered.
+As of May 31st, traders have sold 8,200 shares of QIS short.
+0.19% of Simplify Multi-QIS Alternative ETF's shares are currently sold short.
 Learn More on Simplify Multi-QIS Alternative ETF's current short interest.

 What is a good short interest ratio for Simplify Multi-QIS Alternative ETF?